Lookyloo/sanejs/README.md

 start_website.py
 ```

-**Note**: As long as the hashes aren't loaded, every wuery will return the following:
+**Note**: As long as the hashes aren't loaded, every query will return the following:

 ```json
 {